SocialCodeInc/ssh-ecs-run-task/README.md

 + **exit codes** --  If the command failed, **ssh-ecs-run-task** will exit with the same exit code.
 + **stdout & stderr** -- **shh-ecs-run-task** will capture the stdout and stderr from your command and write it to the same channels on your shell.
 So you can redirect stdout or stderr to a file or whereever you choose.

+You may find these ssh options useful for running batch commands, to avoid some prompts, verbose output, and timeouts

+   	$ ssh-ecs-run-task --ssh-q --ssh-o StrictHostKeyChecking=no --ssh-o ServerAliveInterval=30 --task <task-name>

 ###Stopping a Container
 Sometimes things go wrong.
 The command you are running may get hung or you may realize that you've run the wrong command, (like  `rm -rf foo /*` instead of `rm -rf foo/*`).
 If your container uses (dockerfy)[https://github.com/SocialCodeInc/dockerfy] as its entrypoint, then when you type the ^C aka <ccontrol>C character or kill your ssh,  dockerfy will catch the SIGINT, SIGQUIT, SIGTERM, SIGHUP and shutdown the container.
 Without dockerfy, some commands just hang.
 How your command reacts depends on how well it handles signals through ssh and docker.
 So using dockerfy as the entrypoint is highly recommended.
 With dockerfy as the entrypoint, dockerfy runs your command, and listens for signals (which will propagate to your command), and the container will get cleanly shutdown when your command finishes.